aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/absence-compensation/index.md

 80% of this amounts to 16.8h.
 This means that you can be absent for:

-- 5 days out of the 24 of the Thursday and Friday sessions
+- 5 days out of the 24 Thursday and Friday sessions
-- 1 day out of the 6 of the Monday lectures
+- 1 day out of the 6 Monday lectures

 I would not recommend you to use this too often since you will very easily fall behind with what we are doing if you miss more than this.